Crocs™....comfortable, so ugly they look good !

 Flip-Flops come in all different varieties...some are made of real rubber, others are some type of vinyl or polyurethane...IF the Flip-Flops are made of real rubber, it is fairly simple to apply rhinestones to them.
 BUT, if they are made of a vinyl or polyurethane, you can bet their is an acrylic finish applied to the surface.
 BEWARE, most glues hate acrylic finishes!
 Therefore, I suggest the following techniques to apply rhinestones to these articles:

 PLEASE NOTE: Not all flip flops are created equal!
 Cheap flip flops from China often "leak" oil out of all plastic parts, especially the "elastic rubber" straps.
 NO glue will hold stones to this type plastic, for as soon as you remove the oil and glue stones on, more oil will end up on the surface, floating the stones off...this oil can make the glue gummy and, in general, a mess.
 DO not waste time with cheap flip flops made in China!
-Just a little helpful hint from Phil...it ain't the glue, it is the flip flop material you are fighting!
+Just a little helpful hint from the Rhinestone Guyl...it ain' t the glue or the rhinestones, it is the flip flop material you are fighting!
 AND if you have an allergic reaction to the "rubber," DO NOT wear them again!

 - Prepare straps - Use a used 3M kitchen sponge (green scratcher side, yellow sponge side).
 Use the green side to "sand" the straps where you will be applying rhinestones.
 Be sure to remove any shiny finish.
 You can play it safe by using ammonia in the cleaning process...ammonia dissolves acrylics.